DataLab-Platform/DataLab/doc/roadmap.rst

     server process and restarting it (eventually after incrementing the communication port number)

-* Add an xmlrpc server to allow external applications controlling CodraFT main features (open a signal or an image, open a HDF5 file, etc.)
+* Run computations in a separate process (alternative solution):

+  - Use an IPython kernel to provide the same features as described above

 * Optimize image displaying performance

-CodraFT 2.2
+CodraFT 2.3
 ^^^^^^^^^^^

 * New plugin system: API for third-party extensions